Role gating

 Page-level (whole-page invisibility)

 Add role: <name> to a page's frontmatter and the entire page is only included in that tier's build (and higher tiers).
-Lower tiers don't get the HTML, the body, the search hit, the sitemap entry, or the manifest entry — the page structurally doesn't exist for them.
+Lower tiers don't get the HTML, the body, the search hit, the sitemap entry, or the manifest entry.
+The page structurally doesn't exist for them.

 ---